 Free Energy Analysis

-Talquin’s Energy Services looks at each home with specially designed tools and training to provide quality analysis for Talquin Members, for no additional fee.
+Talquin’s Energy Services looks at each home or business with specially designed tools and training to provide quality analysis for Talquin Members, for no additional fee.
 Talquin energy experts use thermal-imaging infrared cameras to reveal energy losses and heat gains.
 They also measure and chart temperature, humidity, and dew point over a period of time by utilizing data loggers.

 The results of each analysis are presented in a report outlining the findings, which are supported with photographs and thermal images and tailored specifically for each Member.
 This enhanced program has helped over 3,000 Members manage their utility bills and answer questions regarding energy consumption.